After Princess Parfaya is taken prisoner by the evil empire, can young Luke Piewalker, Flan Solo, and Chewie the Cookiee save the day?

-Here are five that were posted recently:
+Here are a few B.C. daffynitions that were added recently:

 To read more of the collection, Click Here.

 Call it a prank, gag, or shenanigan, we laugh with the innocent victim who is caught by surprise.
 A salesman remembered it was April Fools’ Day when he reached for the office phone to call a customer and the button numbers were rearranged.
 One morning, the big boss, who was always having closed-door meetings, came running out of his office, saying, “All right, who stole my door?”